 However, you have to be careful – many free recorders will add unsightly watermarks to your clips or let you record only a handful of videos before demanding payment, so it's essential to pick the right software first to avoid disappointing results.

-Here's our pick of the best free screen recorders that will help you record of stream professional-quality footage from your webcam, desktop, or games.
+Here's our pick of the best free screen recorders that will help you record or stream professional-quality video from your desktop or webcam.

-Easily the best free screen recorder for capturing or streaming gameplay – packed with features to help you achieve the best quality recordings
+The best free screen recorder for capturing or streaming gameplay – packed with features to help you achieve the best quality recordings

-If you’re a keen gamer, Open Broadcaster Software (OBS) is easily the best screen capture software for you.
-Unlike the hugely popular FRAPS (which only lets you record for 30 seconds at a stretch unless you’ve bought a license, and applies a watermark to the resulting footage), OBS is open source, and completely free to use without restrictions.
+If you’re a keen gamer, OBS Studio is easily the best screen capture software for you.
+Unlike the hugely popular FRAPS (which only lets you record for 30 seconds at a stretch unless you’ve bought a license, and applies a watermark to the resulting footage), OBS Studio is open source, and completely free to use without restrictions.

 You can record from your whole screen, a window, a selected area, or a webcam.
 Once you’ve finished, your recording will appear in a simple editor, where you can crop and trim it to suit your needs, then export it to YouTube, an FTP server, or your PC.